strongloop/strongloop.com2/_posts/commonly-asked-questions.md

 **Q: What if I missed the talk on building large scale Node.js application?**

 A: Don't worry.
 The recording has been posted [here](https://www.youtube.com/watch?v=_H6td2GaW3I&index=35&list=PLfMzBWSH11xaZvhv1X5Fq1H-oMdnAtG6k&t=0s).
-Other presentation recordings can be found [this playlist](https://www.youtube.com/playlist?list=PLfMzBWSH11xaZvhv1X5Fq1H-oMdnAtG6k) as well.
+Other presentation recordings can be found in [this playlist](https://www.youtube.com/playlist?list=PLfMzBWSH11xaZvhv1X5Fq1H-oMdnAtG6k) as well.